suryak1904/ai_cable_validation/graphrag_cable_validation/README.md

 * Evidence-based decisions
 * Conservative compliance behavior (PASS / FAIL / WARN)

-The system is designed to behave like a **real engineering compliance engine**, not a Q&A chatbot.
+The system is designed to behave like a **real compliance engine**, not a Q&A chatbot.

 ---